Retail: Legal definition and explanation

 Retail refers to the activity of selling goods or services directly to consumers or end-users.
 Some retailers may sell to business customers, and such sales are termed non-retail activity.
 In some jurisdictions or regions, legal definitions of retail specify that at least 80 percent of sales activity must be to end-users.
 In the banking industry "wholesale" usually refers to wholesale banking, providing tailored services to large customers, in contrast with retail banking, providing standardized services to large numbers of smaller customers.

-Retailing often occurs in retail stores or service establishments, but may also occur through direct selling such as through vending machines, door-to-door sales or electronic channels.
+Retailing often occurs in retail stores or service establishments, but may also occur through direct selling, such as through vending machines, door-to-door sales or electronic channels.
 Although the idea of retail is often associated with the purchase of goods, the term may be applied to service providers that sell to consumers.
 Retail service providers include retail banking, tourism, insurance, private healthcare, private education, private security firms, legal firms, publishers, public transport, and others.
-For example, a tourism provider might have a retail division that books travel and accommodation for consumers plus a wholesale division that purchases blocks of accommodation, hospitality, transport, and sightseeing which are subsequently packaged into a holiday tour for sale to retail travel agents.
+For example, a tourism provider might have a retail division that books travel and accommodation for consumers, plus a wholesale division that purchases blocks of accommodation, hospitality, transport, and sightseeing, which are subsequently packaged into a holiday tour for sale to retail travel agents.

 Some retailers badge their stores as "wholesale outlets" offering "wholesale prices".
-While this practice may encourage consumers to imagine that they have access to lower prices, while being prepared to trade-off reduced prices for cramped in-store environments, in a strictly legal sense, a store that sells the majority of its merchandise directly to consumers, is defined as a retailer rather than a wholesaler.
+While this practice may encourage consumers to imagine that they have access to lower prices, while being prepared to trade off reduced prices for cramped in-store environments, in a strictly legal sense, a store that sells the majority of its merchandise directly to consumers is defined as a retailer rather than a wholesaler.
 Different jurisdictions set parameters for the ratio of consumer to business sales that define a retail business.
+A common way to distinguish wholesale from retail is by the main customer: